aldertzomer/genomics-workshop/index.md

   <img width="300" height="277" src="https://mmb-umcu.github.io/genomics-workshop/fig/logo.png" />
 </p

-This course is a copy of the Genomics Workshop from Data Carpentry which is adjusted for the Microbial Genomics course at Utrecht University.
+This course is a copy of the Genomics Workshop from Data Carpentry which is adjusted for the **Microbial Genomics course at Utrecht University**.
 Data Carpentry’s aim is to teach researchers basic concepts, skills, and tools for working with data so that they can get more done in less time, and with less pain.
-This workshop teaches data management and analysis for genomics research including: best practices for organization of bioinformatics projects and data, use of command-line utilities, use of command-line tools to analyze sequence quality and perform variant calling, and connecting to and using cloud computing.
-This workshop is designed to be taught over two full days of instruction.
+This workshop teaches data management and analysis for genomics research including:

+- best practices for organization of bioinformatics projects and data,
+- use of command-line utilities,
+- use of command-line tools to analyze sequence quality and perform variant calling,
+- and connecting to and using cloud computing.

+This workshop is designed to be taught over two full days of work (excluding lectures).

 Interested in teaching these materials?
 We have an [onboarding video](https://www.youtube.com/watch?v=zgdutO5tejo) and accompanying [slides](https://docs.google.com/presentation/d/1fLlT2lPv32DqCFpRPPdHZBNHiQTpK79wd5Z3nsFwL3s/edit#slide=id.p) available to prepare Instructors to teach these lessons.
 After watching this video, please contact team@carpentries.org so that we can record your status as an onboarded Instructor.
 Instructors who have completed onboarding will be given priority status for teaching at centrally-organized Data Carpentry Genomics workshops.